 Lubabetu Abubakar (Nigerian)

-The way in which Lubabetu experiments with light and colour is unique and breathtaking.
-Her gorgeous portraits of dark-skinned models are a personal favourite.
-Perhaps Lubabetu’s work should appear in as many fashion and lifestyle magazines as possible to not only allow for a wider recognition of the beauty of dark skin, but also to ensure that Lubabetu’s talents are not overlooked.
+Lubabetu’s work ranges from street photography to fashion photography.
+Her experimentation with light and colour is unique and her gorgeous portraits of dark-skinned models are a personal favourite.
+Lubabetu’s work deserves to appear in various international fashion and lifestyle magazines to allow for a wider recognition of the beauty of dark skin, as well as to ensure that her talents are not overlooked.

 Visit Lubabetu’s website to check out more of her work: lubabetuabubakar.com